Woga65/inav/docs/Settings.md

 ### gps_auto_baud

-Automatic configuration of GPS baudrate(The specified baudrate in configured in ports will be used) when used with UBLOX GPS
+Automatic configuration of GPS baudrate(The specified baudrate in configured in ports will be used) when used with UBLOX GPS.
+When used with NAZA/DJI it will automatic detect GPS baudrate and change to it, ignoring the selected baudrate set in ports

 | Default | Min | Max |
 | --- | --- | --- |